timmyyuan/Security-Papers/README.md

 * Counterfeit Object-oriented Programming: On the Difficult of Preventing Code Reuse Attacks in C++ Applications
 * Readactor : Practical Code Randomization Resilient to Memory Disclosure
 * Missing the Point(er): On the Effectiveness of Code Pointer Integrity
+* Automatic Inference of Search Patterns for Taint-Style Vulnerabilities

 ### USENIX Security

+* Compiler-instrumented, Dynamic Secret-Redaction of Legacy Processes for Attacker Deception
 * Automatic Generation of Data-oriented exploits

 ### CCS